 Table of Contents

-Section 1: Why Writing a Compelling Blog Post is Easier Than You Think
+Section 1: Writing a Compelling Blog Post Is Easier Than You Think

-Section 2: 10 Steps for a Clear & Compelling Blog Post
+Section 2: 10 Steps for Creating Clear & Compelling Blog Posts

 - Step 3: Distributing Headers & Body Text

-– Step 4: Determining the Length & Size
+- Step 4: Determining Blog Length & Size

-– Step 9: Creating Clear & Compelling Call-To-Actions
+- Step 9: Creating Clear & Compelling Calls-To-Action

 Section 3: Final Thoughts & Next Steps

-Writing a Compelling Blog Post is Easier Than You Think
+Writing a Great Blog Post is Easier Than You Think

-For many people, writing a blog post (or an entire library of posts) for their website is a daunting task.
-Once you begin writing, your mind blanks and you become overwhelmed by all the factors that could influence what you’re about to write.
+For many people, writing a blog post (or an entire library of posts) for a website is a daunting task.
+Once you begin writing, your mind blanks and you become overwhelmed by all the factors that you need to consider.

 - How long should my blog post be?